reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. warning::

-    Remember that you shouldn't optimize something else you know it's a performance bottleneck.
-Write your code without ``use_memo`` first and then add it to later to targeted sections that need a speed-up.
+    Remember that you shouldn't optimize something unless you know it's a performance bottleneck.
+Write your code without ``use_memo`` first and then add it to targeted sections that need a speed-up.

 .. note::